RIM-2 Terrier: History

 Even before it was in widespread service, the Terrier saw major improvements.
 The RIM-2C, named the Terrier BT-3 (Beam-riding, Tail control, series 3), was introduced in 1958.
 The forward control fins were replaced with fixed strakes, and the tail became the control surface.
 The BT-3 also had a new motor and featured an extended range, Mach 3 speed, and better maneuverability.
-The RIM-2D Terrier BT-3A(N) entered service in 1962 with a W30 1kt nuclear warhead, but all other variants used a 218 lb (99 kg) controlled-fragmentation warhead.
-The Terrier had 2 versions: BT-3(N) and HT-3. only the BT-3A carried the Nuclear Warhead, BT-3A(N).
+The RIM-2D Terrier BT-3A(N) entered service in 1962 with a W301kt nuclear warhead, but all other variants used a 218 lb (99 kg) controlled-fragmentation warhead.
+The Terrier had 2 versions: BT-3(N) and HT-3.
+Only the BT-3A carried the nuclear warhead, BT-3A(N).

 When fired, and after booster separation, its corkscrew contrail progressed to the center of the beam.
-Reception of its location in the beam was accomplished by a small "Turn-style" antenna at the rear of the missile; this antenna also received the commands for detonation and self-destruct.
+Reception of its location in the beam was accomplished by a small turnstile antenna at the rear of the missile; this antenna also received the commands for detonation and self-destruct.
 The self destruct-command was sent a few milliseconds after the detonation command.
 The HT-3 was a SARH missile; it followed the reflected energy from the target.
-However, if jamming were encountered, it would passively home in on the jamming signal.
+However, if jamming was encountered, it would passively home in on the jamming signal.

 The Belknap class of DLG, redesignated CG, also carried the ASROC (Anti Submarine Rocket), which was launched from the same launcher as the Terrier.
-The Belknap class had 3 circular magazines in a triangle pattern.
+The Belknap class had three circular magazines in a triangle pattern.
 The bottom magazine contained the nuclear BT-3A(N) missiles and the Nuclear Anti-Submarine Rocket (ASROC).
-This was an additional safety feature in that it involved transferring the Nuclear Missile from the bottom ring to the upper ring and then to the launcher rails, which entailed many moving steps and time, preventing the accidental loading of a Nuclear Missile from one of the top two magazines.
+This was an additional safety feature in that it involved transferring the nuclear missile from the bottom ring to the upper ring and then to the launcher rails, which entailed many moving steps and time, preventing the accidental loading of a nuclear missile from one of the top two magazines.

 The RIM-2E introduced SARH for greater effectiveness against low-flying targets.
 The final version, the RIM-2F, used a new motor that doubled effective range to 40 nmi.

 The Terrier was the primary missile system of most US Navy cruisers and guided missile frigates built during the 1960s.
 It could be installed on much smaller ships than the much larger and longer-ranged RIM-8 Talos.
-A Terrier installation typically consisted of the Mk 10 twin-arm launcher with a 40-round rear-loading magazine, Some ships had extended magazines with 60 or 80 rounds, and the installation in Boston and Canberra used a bottom-loading magazine of 72 rounds.
+A Terrier installation typically consisted of the Mk 10 twin-arm launcher with a 40-round rear-loading magazine.
+Some ships had extended magazines with 60 or 80 rounds, and the installation in Boston and Canberra used a bottom-loading magazine of 72 rounds.

 The French Navy's Masurca missile was developed with some technology provided by the USN from Terrier.

 The Terrier was replaced by the extended range RIM-67 Standard missile.
 The RIM-67 offered the range of the much larger RIM-8 Talos in a missile the size of the Terrier.

+The system was decommissioned in USN service in 1995 and by the last foreign user, the Italian Navy, in 2006.